 DDH in its severe form will be immediately detected by the paediatrician, but mild conditions can slip through undetected.
 If present, it is essential that your child wears a Pavlik Harness which keeps the hips firmly set in the socket.
 This allows the developing acetabulum to grow deep enough to support the ball.
 It can only be used in the first few months of the infant's life to be effective.

 In our chiropractic clinics we see a significant number of patients, young and old, with DDH that was not detected at birth.
 A Pavlik harness would have prevented a lifetime of pain.

 The pain develops in the groin, and often radiates either down towards the knee, or upwards to the upper lumbar spine.
 The leg may actually collapse under your weight, and I've recently be treating a lad of 10 who had pain so severe that he was in a wheelchair for a week.
 Luckily he's back playing football, though that is being carefully assessed.
-Sometimes your sporting routine may have to be changed to accomodate the changes in the hip.
+Sometimes your sporting routine may have to be changed to accommodate the changes in the hip.

 It is a condition that can, in the adult, be well managed with chiropractic but really the solution is early diagnosis, and use of the Pavlik harness for your baby.
 It's a simple device that will causes your baby no discomfort; far better than a lifetime of misery.

 The above radiograph is of a 52-year old man, a new patient this week in the clinic.
 The hip arthritis is only just beginning, but is already very achy and stiff.
 Pulling on socks is difficult, walking painful and internal rotation limited.
 The partially unroofed hip and sloping acetabulum are characteristic of dysplasia; he does not know whether he was put in a Pavlik harness as a baby or not.